 Eventually, we were inside the fenced-off area, but just as the band began to play, the heavens opened, and huge winds blew across the open space.
 It got very cold, wet, and dangerous, very quickly.
 It was scary for a while.

 The gig was abandoned, leading to chaos as everyone wanted to leave at the same time.
-Toy managed to get the car near, and I forced open the fencing so my friend could access it quickly.
+Dtoi managed to get the car near, and I forced open the fencing so my friend could access it quickly.
 We had a giggle inside the vehicle, but it had been quite an experience.

-The traffic back towards the main roads was horrendous, taking us well over an hour before Toy deposited us at the end of the lane by our accommodation.
+The traffic back towards the main roads was horrendous, taking us well over an hour before Dtoi deposited us at the end of the lane by our accommodation.
 I had a coffee to warm up before bed.

 The following morning, we had breakfast and covered the sites of the historical park without paying to go inside them.
 It was a pleasant little tour offering me some excellent video footage, before we headed to Kamphaeng Phet to meet more friends for another lovely few hours.